 The Difference Between File Containers & File Codecs

-One thing that we want to look at really quickly is the different between video file containers and video file codecs, because this will be relevant in a few minutes.
+One thing that we want to look at really quickly is the difference between video file containers and video file codecs, because this will be relevant in a few minutes.

 Video file containers will include how the video content is organized, and will include options that most people are familiar with, like .MP4 or .MOV which are used for Facebook video and Instagram file formats.
 Most file formats are ultimately named after their container.

 File codecs, on the other hand, is what’s used to compress and then decompress the file.
 Certain, low-quality codecs can result in poor compression and decompression; though they can create smaller video files in many cases, the video quality is also much poorer.